 “Words are powerful.
 Words change lives.
-Words and ideas change the world” – Bryant H. Mcgill
+Words and ideas change the world.”— Bryant H. Mcgill

-I perceive every word to be like a unique shade of color, which can be used to paint all kinds of images on the rich and fertile canvas of our imagination.
+I perceive every word to be like a unique shade of color, which can be used to paint all kinds of images on the canvas of our imagination.

 Both Hitler and Martin Luther King were powerful orators who moved people with their words, but one was driven by a dark intent, while the other was driven by light.

 However, with the advent of social media and smart phones, brevity and a casual, airy and breezy form of interaction has become the norm.
-We think that using slang and swear words makes us look “cool” and “hip”, when really it’s a sign of a lack of creativity and laziness with words.
+We think that using slang and swear words makes us look ‘cool’ and ‘hip’, when really it’s a sign of a lack of creativity and laziness.

 The news that we ingest has increasingly moved away from typographic-focused press sites such as the New York Times to the image-based reporting style of Buzzfeed.
 We now prefer our news to be short and sweet with lots of imagery and catchy sound bites.

-I recently completed a popular online copy writing course where the experts encouraged us to dumb down and simplify our language when writing so that we can sound more relatable to people.
-As someone who likes the “proper” way of speaking and writing, I think it’s sad that we now live in a global culture where using tasteful and carefully chosen words is considered to be too stuffy and archaic.
+I recently completed a popular online copy writing course where the experts encouraged us to dumb down our language when writing so that we can sound more relatable to people.
+As someone who likes the “proper” way of speaking and writing, I think it’s sad that we now live in a global culture where using tasteful and carefully chosen words is considered to be stuffy and archaic.